kevgo/vscode-markdown-ide/DEVELOPMENT.md

 - open Debug view: VSCode menu: `View` > `Run`
 - choose `Run Extension`
 - click on the `play` icon
+- open folder > choose a different folder than the current one

 Local installation: